tudor1204/GoogleCloudPlatform/whereami/README.md

 $ ENDPOINT=$(kubectl get svc whereami-frontend | grep -v EXTERNAL-IP | awk '{ print $4}')
 ```

 Curl the endpoint to get the response.
-Again, we us [jq]() to provide a little more structure to the response:
+Yet again, we us [jq]() to provide a little more structure to the response:

 ```bash
 $ curl $ENDPOINT -s | jq .